 Eating, Diet, & Nutrition for Constipation

-How can your diet help prevent and relieve constipation?
+How can my diet help prevent and relieve constipation?

 You can drink water and other fluids, such as fruit and vegetable juices and clear soups, to help the fiber in your diet work better.
 This change should make your stools more normal and regular.
 Ask your doctor about how much you should drink each day based on your health and activity level and where you live.